William K. Whitner

 - Represented individual plaintiffs in constitutional challenge to educational tax credits, including recent oral argument before State Supreme Court.

-- Represented global talent and branding agency in confidential arbitration proceeding.
+- Represented leading global talent and branding agency in confidential arbitration proceeding.

 - Represented North America’s largest manufacturer of wire and cable in breach of Licensing Agreement dispute.
 NeWire, Inc. vs. Southwire Company, In the Chancery Court for the State of Tennessee, 18th Judicial District (Sumner County), Case No. 2011C-21.